lmcai/PhyloHerb/README.md

 get_org.log.txt, the log file
 ```

-### 5. Assembly visualization with Bandage
+#### 5).
+Assembly visualization with Bandage

 [Bandage](https://rrwick.github.io/Bandage/) is a program for visualising de novo assembly graphs.
 The assembly graph files *.fastg and *.gfa generated from GetOrganelle be visualized in Bandage and exported into sequences.

-The *.path_sequence.fasta files do not always navigate the right paths for organelle genomes, especially the ones with complicated structures.
+The `*.path_sequence.fasta` files do not always navigate the right paths for organelle genomes, especially the ones with complicated structures.
 The authors of GetOrganelle put together a nice [video](https://www.youtube.com/watch?v=cXUV7k-F26w)  introducing how to generate complete (if possible) and accurate sequences from Bandage with different examples.

-### 6. Assembly QC
+#### 6).
+Assembly QC

 After the assemblies are completed, you can summarize the results using the `qc` function of phyloherb.
 For each species, it will extract the following information: the number of total input reads, the number of reads mapped to the target region, average base coverage, the total length of the assembly, GC%, and whether the assembly is circularized.

 ```
-python phyloherb.py -m qc -s sample_sheet.tsv -i <directory with Getorganelle output folders> -o <output directory>
+python phyloherb.py -m qc -i <parent dir containing Getorganelle output folders> -o <output dir>
 ```
 This command will copy all of the assemblies under the input directory to a new directory and rename the files based on their species prefixes.
 In the output directory, you will also find a summary spreadsheet `assembly_sum.tsv` with the following header:
 ```
 sp_prefix	Total_reads	Reads_in_target_region	Average_base_coverage	Length	GC%	Circularized
 ```

-## IV.
-Annotation and organellar structure variations
+### III.2 Annotation and organellar structure variations

 Annotation is **not necessary** if you are interested in phylogeny alone, but if you want to submit your circularized assemblies to GenBank or extract intergenic regions from your spcecies, it is a must.

 The most convenient tool I have used is the web-based tool [GeSeq](https://chlorobox.mpimp-golm.mpg.de/geseq.html).
 I have concatenated 100 plastomes into a single fasta file and annotated them all at once on GeSeq.
 But if you are annotating hundreds of plastomes, the command-line based tool [PGA](https://github.com/quxiaojian/PGA) might be a better option.

-## V. Ortholog identification and alignment
+### III.3 Ortholog identification and alignment

 Phyloherb will identify the best-matching region of each gene/intergenic region in the assemblly using BLAST.
 We provide a build-in database of plastid genes from 355 seed plant families.
 This database is sufficient for getting genes from species that are not too distantly related to our reference species.
 You can also supply your own reference in a fasta file following the instructions below.
 The list of reference species is [here](/phyloherbLib/reference_sp.list).
 The list of the genes in the database is [here](/phyloherbLib/gene.list).